diskoverdata/diskover-docs/source_files/install_indexers.md

 During this process, you will need the latest [Diskover 2.3x zip archive](https://download.diskoverdata.com/).
 Note that this is subject to change to RPMs in the near future.

-Later in the deployment, you will be able to [configure your indexing environment]() once all the components are installed; we highly recommend following the deployment order outlined in this guide.
+Once all components are installed, you will be able to [configure your indexing environment]().
+We strongly recommend following the deployment order outlined in this guide.

 ### Multiple Indexers/Workers Environment